Slap That Poser and Make Him Pee . . . .

 It was not a pretty scar, and I felt like a complete fucking mullet.

 I’d almost questioned this man’s integrity.
 I almost questioned his service to his flag, and I would have been way out of line.
 The Major was anything but a Poser.

 I’m glad I met him; I’m glad I didn’t question his integrity to his face, and I’m damn glad I can call him brother.

 My wife says I have a special propensity for dumbassery.
 The situation where a real hero like the Chaplain is misidentified as a Poser is rare, but there are still limits to how we should deal with even the most blatant Poser.

-There was a situation in a city close to me last year where a young guy, nineteen years old, showed up on campus at the local community college dressed in Jungle fatigues with an 82nd Airborne patch.
+There was a situation in a city close to me last year where a young guy, nineteen years old, showed up on campus at the local community college on Memorial Day dressed in Jungle fatigues with an 82nd Airborne patch.
 No boots.
 Long hair.
 No shave.
 Obviously, a Poser — and a group of vets spotted him.

 Another student got cellphone video of them yelling and threatening, demanding to know why he was in uniform, citing ARs and doing a fine job in my mind of administering correction.
 The Poser fled to the parking area, but the veterans gave chase.
 Finally, a Sacramento County Sheriff responded to protect the Poser.